Vivimed Labs

 Vivimed Labs Limited is an India-based global supplier of specialty chemicals and pharmaceuticals.
 Headquartered in Hyderabad, India.
 Vivimed is a manufacturer of active pharmaceutical ingredients, active ingredients for home and personal care, hair dyes, imaging chemicals and photochromics.

-Vivimed Labs operates in 50+ countries and SBUs based in US (Vivimed Labs USA Inc) and Europe (Vivimed Labs Europe) along with a marketing office in China.

-The major areas of concentration are cosmetics, pharmaceuticals, Nutraceuticals, Photochromics, Natural Actives, colors and dyes.
-Since 2005, Vivimed has acquired James Robinson, UK and Har-Met International Inc..
-The company currently has five manufacturing plants located in India along with R&D labs in the UK and India..

-The company's current slogan is "The Beauty of Chemistry".

 History

 Vivimed was originally incorporated as M/s Emgi Pharmaceuticals & Chemicals Private Limited in 1988.
 The company was founded by Dr. V. Manohar Rao, who is today the Chairman of Vivimed Labs Limited.

 In 1997, the name changed to Vivimed Labs Limited.
 Vivimed was mainly into health care until its foray into the Home and Personal Care industry came with the advent of Triclosan.
 Rapid advances in the H&PC sector led to the company being listed with the BSE and the NSE in 2005.
 In 2007, VVS Pharma, a sister company which operated in the pharmaceutical and health-care sector merged with Vivimed Labs.
 The Specialty Chemicals Division was headed by Santosh Varalwar and the Health Care division was headed by Sandeep Varalwar.

 In 2008, Vivimed Labs acquired James Robinson, a 170-year-old manufacturer of hair dyes, fluorescents, solvent ink dye markers and photochromics.
 James Robinson continued to operate independently until its assimilation into the Vivimed Group in 2010.
 James Robinson was renamed Vivimed Labs Europe in April 2010.
 Dr. Richard Smith, the MD of James Robinson before and during its acquisition was appointed as the COO of Vivimed Labs Limited.
 Its manufacturing base was shifted from Germany to Hyderabad, India.
 The Kilo Lab for Photochromics and hair dye R&D is still located in Huddersfield, UK.
 The James Robinson brand names of Jarocol for its hair dyes and Reversacol for photochromic dyes have been retained.

 In 2009, Vivimed acquired Har-Met, a specialty chemicals distributor chain based in Pennsylvania.

 In 2010, Har-Met was incorporated as Vivimed Labs USA Inc. Vivimed Labs USA Inc operates as a separate SBU in America, the biggest market in the home and personal care industry, and its neighboring countries.